XanaduAI/quantum-learning/README.md

 # Quantum state learning and gate synthesis

-This repository contains the source code used to produce the results presented in *"Machine learning method for state preparation and gate synthesis on photonic quantum computers"* [arXiv:1807.10781](https://arxiv.org/abs/1807.10781).
+This repository contains the source code used to produce the results presented in *"Machine learning method for state preparation and gate synthesis on photonic quantum computers"* [Quantum Science and Technology, Volume 4, Number 2 ](https://arxiv.org/abs/1807.10781).

 ## Contents